James Kaliokalani: Education at Royal School

 From the age of four, Kaliokalani attended the Chiefs' Children's School (later renamed Royal School) founded in 1839 to provide a Western-style education to the Hawaiian royal children.
 He entered the school around July 1839 (temporarily) and later in May 1840 (as a more steady boarding student) with Alexander Liholiho, the king's adopted son and heir-apparent who later reigned as King Kamehameha IV.
 His classmates included his siblings David Kalākaua and Lydia Kamakaʻeha and thirteen other royal cousins.
 Along with his other classmates, he was chosen by Kamehameha III to be eligible for the throne of the Kingdom of Hawaii.
 The boarding school was taught by the American missionary couple Amos Starr Cooke and Juliette Montague Cooke while John Papa ʻĪʻī and his wife Sarai Hiwauli, who were only originally the kahu (caretaker) of Princess Victoria Kamāmalu, were appointed by the King as kahu to the royal children.

 Referred to as Kali by his teachers, he was taught in English by the Cookes alongside his royal cousins.
 They were taught reading, spelling, penmanship, arithmetic, geometry, algebra, physics, geography, history, bookkeeping, singing and English composition by the missionary couple.
 In the classroom students were divided by their age and length of time at the school.
 Kaliokalani was a member of the second level class with Emma Rooke, Peter Kaʻeo and his brother David Kalākaua.
-Kali was less robust than his younger brother Kalākaua who defended his when the older and stronger boys bullied him at the school.
+Kali was less robust than his younger brother Kalākaua who defended him when the older and stronger boys bullied him at the school.
 During their Sunday procession to church it was customary for boys and girls to walk side by side, Kali would walk beside his cousin Elizabeth Kekaʻaniau.